mohitsoniv/docker-learning/README.md

 export DOCKER_HOST=tcp://<IPAddress>:2375
 ```

-Now when you run a docker command then it will get executed on remote Docker
+Now when you run a docker command then it will get executed on remote Docker **(without sudo)**
 ```
 docker ps
 docker images

+# Run above command without sudo.
+When you run Docker commands with sudo, it typically runs them in the context of the root user.
+This means that environment variables like DOCKER_HOST might not set globally.
 ```

 To check available version on a machine please run command